 You may have passed along your measles immunity to your baby when you were pregnant, but that “passive immunity” only lasts a month or so after birth, says Roumeliotis.
 Breastfeeding does pass certain antibodies (which are proteins that your body produces to neutralize harmful bacteria and viruses) to your baby.
 However, they’re mostly the kind of antibodies that help protect against intestinal problems like diarrhea, not the measles.

-8 science-backed ways to make needles less painful for your kid Within two weeks of the first vaccine, your child’s immunity is 85 to 95 percent.
+Within two weeks of the first vaccine, your child’s immunity is 85 to 95 percent.
 The second booster shot, which happens at 18 months of age in some provinces and territories and between the ages of 4 and 6 in other areas, increases immunity to about 98 or 99 percent.

 “If you have the first dose, the chances of getting measles is very low,” says Roumeliotis.
 The first measles shot also means that if you do get the virus, the disease should be milder, you’re less likely to spread it to other people and the risk of complications like pneumonia is lower.